rjlatail/NYC_311_Forecasting/README.md

 * Daylight Duration - Minmax scaling

 ### Modeling
 Time series frequently use one of a few types of baseline model.
-In particular, AR(1) (or shift(1), which reports yesterday's value with a coefficient) are particularly common, since time series typically have a strong autoregressive component.
+In particular, AR(1) (or daily-shift, which reports yesterday's value with a coefficient) are common, since time series typically have a strong autoregressive component.
 The goal is to surpass the performance of this baseline.

 ![timeseries](Charts/daily_volume_shaded.jpg)

-**Root Mean Squared Error**.
+**Root Mean Squared Error is the loss function**.
 The value of forecasting to the 311 service and other agencies is to better predict the necessary resources to respond to requests.
-The amount of resources necessary is most directly applicable to mean absolute error.
+The amount of resources necessary is an absolute number, so mean absolute error would be an adequate measure.
 However, the service should place a heavier emphasis on outliers.
 Residents' dissatisfaction with government performance likely follows an exponential pattern, not a linear one.
 20 minutes wait time is more than two times worse than 10 minutes.
 Two weeks for an agency to respond is more than twice as bad as one week. **RMSE** captures both the scale of the problem and the importance of outliers.
 When using grid search to select parameters, **Akaike Information Criterion** will be used to select the winning combination.

 **Baseline Model AR(1)**.
 AR(1) is a simple model that is a fairly good predictor of many time series variables.
 Because the model only looks back a single period, it can only forecast reliably for one period.
 In order to test how the model performs on the test set, a rolling forecast must be produced which projects one period, then rolls forward into the next period.
 The period that was previously the first period in the test set is now the last period in a new training set, and the oldest training period is dropped.
 This is the first model's results: